There’s a great divide in the online marketing world at the moment.

 If you care about making money, about building a sustainable business online, and about turning your 1,000 true fans into customers, you definitely can’t learn anything from the Cool Kids.
 They’re elitist communists who couldn’t ask for the order if you held a gun to their head.
 Clearly they are Bad People and should be shunned.

 I wonder, though, if there’s any possible way a tribe could come together that was about building real businesses online without being cheesy, sleazy, or tacky?
-Could a tribe form around ethical business practices, effective persuasive communication that actually sells something, respectful relationships with customers, and a commitment to keeping the White Hat on at all times?
+Could we form a community around ethical business practices, effective marketing, respectful relationships with customers, and a commitment to keeping the White Hat on at all times?

-Could that tribe actually come to terms with getting paid for the work they put in?
+Could that community actually come to terms with getting paid for the work they put in?
 Could they be willing to learn to create businesses that don’t require a superhuman effort to get off the ground?
 Not necessarily getting rich quick, but getting rich without killing yourself?

 Is it possible for these two tribes to actually learn from one another?
 To find the greatest value, satisfaction and success at the intersection of the crossroads?

-Could we actually pretend that we’re done with high school and create a third tribe that embraces the best of both worlds?
+Could we actually pretend that we’re done with high school and learn how to embrace the best of both worlds?

 I don’t know, sounds like a pipe dream to me.
 How about you, what do you think?

 A few months after I wrote this post, Brian and I (with some amazing partners) sat down over a bunch of cups of coffee and built a community called The Third Tribe, of folks who showed up in the comments below, and who started using “third tribe” to describe how they worked.
 Folks who were tired of the old artificial split and wanted tools and education to support a new, profitable way of doing business.